Applying a new speaker cloth

 fabric and glue it to the baffle.

-This wasn't my first speaker fabric repair.
+This wasn't my first speaker cloth repair.

 At the end of the page I will